maeduphorne/rancid-tomatillos/README.md

 Visit our published [Rancid Tomatillos]()

 ## Wins
+  - Keeping good pacing throughout the project - meeting expectations on deadlines
+  - Self-teaching efficiently with new concepts
+  - Thorough testing using Cypress
+  - Using data down, actions up principles to enact a search feature

 ## Challenges & Improvements
+  - Deciding whether components should be functional or class components
+  - Troubleshooting async issues
   - Possible future improvements:
     - Allow a user to search for movies by genre or rating
+    - Incorporating Day.js to reformat a date from the API
     - Build our own backend using Express.js

 ## Set Up